Code-Institute-Submissions/ADHD-Superheros/README.md

     * Memory – Problems with short-term memory and memory retrieval.
     * Action – Problems with self-control and self-regulation.

-* To do: Fix missing line space
+* To do: Fix missing line spaces

 * Why?

-People with ADHD are neurodiverent individuals living in a neurotypical world.
+1. Encourage a positive mindset at start of day - People with ADHD are neurodiverent individuals living in a neurotypical world.
 The world in general celebrates and rewards neurotypical traits which can leave ADHDers to dwell on their perceived weaknesses, shortcomings and failures.

-Apps recommended for people with ADHD are often focusing solely on organising their daily lives such as this ADHD app list here of calendars and todo list apps but none are uniquely designed for ADHDers:
+2. Optimise Daily Life while reducing cognitive overload - Apps recommended for people with ADHD are often focusing solely on organising their daily lives such as this ADHD app list here of calendars and todo list apps but none are uniquely designed for ADHDers:

 https://www.additudemag.com/mobile-apps-for-adhd-minds/

 * How?

-This app combines focusing on celebrating ADHD strenghts and successes rather than dwelling on weaknesses and failings.
-It uses the core funtion as a restrictive to-do list feature (top 3 daily priroties rather than any endless list of to-do items) to encourage hyperfocus while reminding the users of the amazing their amazing potential, key ADHD strenghts and significant past succeses/wins.
+1. Focus on the positive - This app combines focusing on celebrating ADHD strenghts and successes rather than dwelling on weaknesses and failings.

+2. Reduce cognitive overload - It uses the core funtion as a restrictive to-do list feature (top 3 daily priroties rather than any endless list of to-do items) to encourage hyperfocus while reminding the users of the amazing their amazing potential, key ADHD strenghts and significant past succeses/wins.

 ### User Stories